smefpw/vgkNoMore/README.md

 The service cannot be stopped in the current session, I have already attempted to.

-This program is riddled with inconsistent MessageBox error messages but then console error messages.
+This program is riddled with inconsistent MessageBox error messages or console error messages.
 I cannot decide what I like more :/

 # Credits:
 https://github.com/ikalnytskyi/termcolor